StratifyLabs/StratifyBlog/content/device/2013-10-22-USB-Virtual-Serial-Port-Firmware.md

 ![USB CDC Description](/images/usb-cdc-desc.svg)

 Desktop communication to embedded devices is critical for programming and debugging.
 It is also important in production for data acquisition devices and other computer peripherals.
 Setting up a device as a virtual serial port using USB is a great solution for transferring data between desktop computers and embedded systems.
 It can be connected to most desktop operating systems (Windows, Mac OS X, and Linux) without installing or developing any USB drivers.

 ## Introduction to USB

 USB is a serial communications protocol that is found in almost all desktop computers (its name, Universal Serial Bus, is truly descriptive).
-Physically USB is just four wires: 5V, ground, data plus and data minus.
-It uses differential signaling to maximize immunity to noise.
+Physically USB is just four wires: 5V, ground, data plus, and data minus.
+It uses differential signaling to maximize noise immunity.
 Using differential signaling means both data lines are used to send data in one direction making USB a half-duplex protocol.
 So at any given time, the USB is sending data in at most one direction.
-The data sent is packetized and error checked.
+The data sent is packetized and error-checked.
 The packets enable communication between logical endpoints stored in the host and device.

 ![USB Endpoints](/images/usb-endpoints.svg)

 The basic logical building block of USB is an endpoint.
 Unfortunately, unlike USB, endpoint is not a descriptive name.
 Endpoints are realized as memory buffers in the host and device (see above diagram).
 In USB, the host is always the master, and the slave is the device.
-The host initiates all communcations.
-When the host sends data to a device endpoint, it means that the data is packetized, transmitted across the data plus and data minus lines, and stored in one of various memory buffers (called endpoints) in the device.
+The host initiates all communications.
+When the host sends data to a device endpoint, it means that the data is packetized, transmitted across the data plus and data minus lines, and stored in one of the various memory buffers (called endpoints) in the device.

 USB uses endpoint zero as the control endpoint.
 This means all USB devices have at least one endpoint.
-In order for the host to understand the device, it uses the control endpoint to load data that describes the device.
+For the host to understand the device, it uses the control endpoint to load data that describes the device.
 This data is called a USB descriptor.
 The four main types of descriptors are:

-- Device Descriptor:  contains information about the device such as USB version, power consumption, manufacturer and serial number
+- Device Descriptor:  contains information about the device such as USB version, power consumption, manufacturer, and serial number
 - Configuration Descriptor:  contains information about what the device does like mass storage or communications
-- Interface Descriptor:  describes one of possibly many ways the host can interact with the configuration
+- Interface Descriptor:  describes one of the possibly many ways the host can interact with the configuration
 - Endpoint Descriptor:  describes how the host can send data to and get data from an interface

 In addition to these descriptor types, different classes define additional descriptors that provide additional information about how the device works.
-For example, a human interface device (HID) has additional descriptors that describe the input type (such as mouse, keyboard, joystick, etc).
-For a virtual serial port, the communications device class (CDC) provides additional information about how the host sends information to the device.
+For example, a human interface device (HID) has additional descriptors that describe the input type (such as a mouse, keyboard, joystick, etc. For a virtual serial port, the communications device class (CDC) provides additional information about how the host sends information to the device.

 ## Abstract Control Model

 Successfully implementing the abstract control model on the USB device requires three things:

 ### Properly implementing the USB descriptors